dimitri-nicolo/calico/maintenance/performance/ebpf/ebpf-and-eks.md

 ---
-title: Creating an EKS cluster for eBPF mode
+title: Create an EKS cluster for eBPF mode
 description: Create an EKS cluster with a newer kernel, suitable for eBPF mode.
 ---